goblinqueen/zenpal/README.md

 Zenmoney csv import interface is here: https://zenmoney.ru/a/#import

 The downloaded statement can be placed anywhere (take note of the file location).
-Then run from a command line:
+Then run from the command line:

-    $ ./zenpal.py -f ./Download.csv -o Converted.csv -a
+    $ ./zenpal.py -f Download.csv -o Converted.csv -a

 This will parse the Download.csv file and append the converted content to Converted.csv